The Easiest Pumpkin Keto Cookies

 Sweetener choices: I made this recipe with my homemade erythritol stevia blend and I got perfectly sweet cookies!
 You can use any keto sweetener that measures 1:1 to sugar, though: Swerve, Lakanto, PureCane.

-Warm spices: I suggest ground cinnamon, ginger powder (you can leave out if you don’t love spicy cookies) and freshly grated nutmeg! – Please!
-It’s just SO MUCH BETTER than the store bought powdered version that’s a crime not to use it!
+Warm spices: I suggest ground cinnamon, ginger powder (you can leave it out if you don’t love spicy cookies) and freshly grated nutmeg for the best flavor.

-But, of course, you can sub everything for pumpkin pie spice mix if you don’t have the separate spices.
+You can totally substitute the separate spices for pumpkin pie spice mix if you don’t have them available.

 Soft pumpkin keto cookies on a baking sheet.